alexcumplido/yoga-api/README.md

 # Yoga API 🧘‍♀️

-🚧🚨🧘‍♀️ **_Service interruptions.
-Migrating from MongoDB to a local SQLite database._** 🧘‍♀️🚨🚧🧘
+🚧 **_Migrating from MongoDB to a local SQLite database._**🚧

-API Rest returning yoga categories and postures in a JSON format.
+API Rest returning yoga categories and poses including basic data and images.
 If your response looks different, it is normal, modifications can happen.

-This API is hosted on [Render](https://render.com/).Information for each pose as well as images can be found.
-Includes data from existing projects and new endpoints.
+This API is hosted on [Render](https://render.com/).
+Includes custom and already existing data from projects.
 Credits for the data to [rebeccaestes](https://github.com/rebeccaestes/yoga_api) - [chrisman](https://github.com/Stuwert/yoga-builder)

 ## Latest updates

-- Added difficulty, description and benefits for each pose
+- Added difficulty, description and benefits for each posture
-- Included url for .jpg and .svg resources
+- Included URLs for .jpg and .svg resources
 - Migrated SVG assets to [Cloudinary](https://cloudinary.com/)

 ## Next releases